 Tiger Stadium was designed by the father and son team of Frank C. Osborn and Kenneth H. Osborn.
 Frank Osborn founded Osborn Engineering in Cleveland in 1892.
 The company pioneered in the use of reinforced concrete and built municipal and industrial facilities throughout the country.
 The firm designed more than 100 sports stadiums, including Fenway Park in Boston and Yankee Stadium in New York.
 Bernard Green of the same firm also designed Michigan Stadium in Ann Arbor.

-The yard was expanded several times and had its name changed to Briggs Stadium in 1938 — the same year it was expanded to a capacity of 53,000.
+The yard was expanded several times, and on Oct.
+21, 1935, its name was changed to Briggs Stadium — the same year it was expanded to a capacity of 53,000.
 In 1961, a scoreboard was installed in center field, but it was later moved to left field after hitters complained that it was in their line of sight.
 That same year, 1961, also was the year the ballpark finally became Tiger Stadium.
 For many Detroiters, however, the place was known simply as The Corner.

 More than 11,000 home runs were creamed at the Corner.
 Babe Ruth and Mickey Mantle hit the longest dingers of their careers at the stadium.
 Detroit outfielder George Stallings smacked the first round-tripper at the site on April 28, 1896, and Tiger Robert Fick clobbered the last: a grand slam in the final game that nearly cleared the right field roof.
 Thirty-six moon shots literally left the park since the upper deck was added in 1938.
 Tiger great Norm Cash did it four times; Hall of Famer Mickey Mantle accomplished the feat three times.